fastify/send/README.md

 ### Custom directory index view

-This is a example of serving up a structure of directories with a custom function to render a listing of a directory.
+This is an example of serving up a structure of directories with a custom function to render a listing of a directory.

 ```js